EloiStree/2019_06_10_FreeWebVRForQuest/README.md

 https://github.com/EloiStree/FreeWebVRForQuestProject

 It is an open project.
-But as I am using "Bought asset from the store",
+But as I am using bought asset from the store,
 I can let's the project public.

 Fork the project, when I added you, and do a better version.